-We present a suite of metrics designed to evaluate the interpretability of factors derived from a matrix factorization method within a single dataset. sciRED's modular design enables flexible integration with external data processing and factorization methods.
-Preprocessed data can enter directly at the factor identification stage, and previously derived factors and covariates can be imported for factorcovariate association, bypassing the initial steps if matrix factorization has already been applied using another method.
-Both FCA and FIS heatmaps can provide guidance for interpreting factors derived from other matrix factorization methods (Fig. S10).
+We present a suite of metrics designed to evaluate the interpretability of factors derived from a matrix factorization method within a single dataset.
 These metrics help identify which of the K factors generated by a given factorization algorithm are likely to be interpretable.
 However, factor distributions can exhibit various patterns that the provided metrics may not fully capture.
 For unexplained factors, even one high metric value can be sufficient to highlight them as potentially interesting.
 In such cases, further interpretation should rely on enriched genes and pathways.
-Moreover, the optimal factorization method and its specific settingssuch as the number of genes included-may vary depending on the input dataset.
+Moreover, the optimal factorization method and its specific settings-such as the number of genes included-may vary depending on the input dataset.
 Variables like sample complexity (including diversity of cell types, presence of rare populations, and number of covariates in the experimental design), signal-to-noise ratio (including contamination level and dropout rate), number of batches, and variation in dissociation protocols and capture technologies in multi-sample studies can influence the choice of factorization method.
 Developing metrics to compare and identify the optimal factor analysis method and its parameter settings to generally improve interpretability across different methods would be beneficial but remains a challenge.

 In sciRED we focused on matrix factorization.
 However, a limitation of this approach is the assumption that cells can be represented as linear combinations of gene expression signatures, which may limit our ability to capture non-linear patterns.
-Alternative approaches, such as deep learning-based latent variable models like variational autoencoders (VAEs), can incorporate non-linearities and interactions between latent variables25 in the factorization step.
-While the interpretability measures we developed would be applicable to VAEderived latent spaces, non-linear patterns may inherently be more challenging to interpret.
+Alternative approaches, such as deep learning-based latent variable models like variational autoencoders (VAEs), can incorporate non-linearities and interactions between latent variables49 in the factorization step.
+While the interpretability measures we developed would be applicable to VAE-derived latent spaces, non-linear patterns may inherently be more challenging to interpret.
 Thus, there remains a trade-off between interpretability and the ability to model complex biological phenomena effectively.
 The proportion of cellular programs that can be effectively captured by linear versus non-linear approaches remains uncertain for any given dataset.
-Enhancing the interpretability of deep learning-based models, such as VAEs, while maintaining their ability to capture complex biological phenomena is an active research area^{51,52}.
+Enhancing the interpretability of deep learning-based models, such as VAEs, while maintaining their ability to capture complex biological phenomena is an active research area^{50,51}.

 We only consider applying sciRED to scRNAseq data.
-However, it could be applied to bulk RNAseq datasets with tens to hundreds of samples.
-We do not recommend using the Poisson GLM step in sciRED for full-length, plate-based datasets such as Smart-seq2, as these data typically follow a different statistical distribution compared to UMIbased data53,54.
-However, users can apply their custom preprocessing approach and then input these data into sciRED's factor identification which would allow sciRED to be used on Smart-seq2 data. sciRED could also be extended to function with spatial and multi-omics data with multi-sample datasets, appropriate factor analysis methods and a good understanding of how technical variation affects these data.
-Analysis of one spatial transcriptomics dataset shows that sciRED can identify spatially distinct gene expression patterns within complex tissue structures (Figs. S11 and S12).
-However, further refinement may be needed to enhance its handling of spatial data and other emerging data types, particularly in terms of selecting appropriate error models, and optimizing the metrics used to assess factor quality across diverse experimental technologies.
-We expect that as single-cell and multiomics technologies evolve, integrating and comparing factors extracted from many datasets and various data modalities will deepen our understanding of cellular systems in healthy and diseased tissue.
+However, it could be applied to bulk RNAseq datasets with tens to hundreds of samples. sciRED could also be extended to function with spatial and multi-omics data with multi-sample datasets, appropriate factor analysis methods and a good understanding of how technical variation affects these data.
+We expect that as single-cell and multi-omics technologies evolve, integrating and comparing factors extracted from many datasets and various data modalities will deepen our understanding of cellular systems in healthy and diseased tissue.